Grom-perso/STSAFE-A120_examples_dev/Documentation/resources/Markdown/01_STSAFE-A120_Product_description/STSAFE-A120_How_to_use_STSAFE-A120_SPL05/STSAFE-A120_How_to_use_STSAFE-A120_SPL05.md

 - User NVM zones are configured with read and update access conditions.
 - Zone 0 contains the leaf certificate and is non-erasable.
 - Other zones can be used to store certificates, data, or counters as needed.
-- Use `Read`, `Update`, and `Decrement` commands to access and modify User NVM data respecting access conditions.
+- Use `Read`, `Update` and `Decrement` commands to access and modify User NVM data respecting access conditions.

 ### Step 7: Implement Cryptographic Operations